YOUR RESEARCH, YOUR ARCHIVES

 Thirteen bound volumes

 Minute books (volumes 1, 5, 10, 15, 20, 25, 30, 35, 40, 45, 50, 55, 60) containing copies of court records.
-Please call ahead for an appointment to look at these volumes.
-Click on the minute books title above for a PDF document with relevant date ranges for the individual books.
-You will need a PDF reader to access the document.
+Click on the minute books title above for a list with relevant date ranges for the individual books.

 Decatur City Manager’s Report